Eleanora Knopf: Career

 She continued to study the Stissing Mountain rocks until her retirement in 1955 but also made some expeditions to the Rocky Mountains.

 Later years

-After retiring Eleanora Knopf moved out to the rocky Mountains with her husband (Adolph Knopf) to aid him with his studies, after his death in 1966 she devoted herself in completing his research regarding the Boulder Batholith but health complications arose for her.
+After retiring Eleanora Knopf moved out to the Rocky Mountains with her husband (Adolph Knopf) to aid him with his studies, after his death in 1966 she devoted herself to completing his research regarding the Boulder Batholith but health complications arose for her.
 She died in 1974 from arteriosclerosis in Menlo Park, California, at the age of 90.